 Available in hardcover, ebook, and audio formats.

-ADVANCE PRAISE FOR THE MEMORY TREES
+PRAISE FOR THE MEMORY TREES

 "Sorrow’s quietly fierce determination to break through the family’s silent secrets exposes the grievances that tie the families together as much as they hold them apart.
 The novel is Sorrow’s story of loss, the story of a family feud, and occasionally an exposé on how small-town traditions perhaps unwittingly encourage a bubbling animosity to continue for generations.
 An absorbing, lyrically drawn mystery, examination of grief, and cautionary tale." -- Kirkus Reviews (starred review)